-(c) Final paper (30% of final grade)
+(a) Final paper (40% of final grade)

+All the research you have conducted on any given topic will give life to your final paper.
 Students are encouraged to use this assignment to examine a topic that we have NOT covered in the course, or to expand on a specific theme discussed in class.
-Students will have the opportunity to select and explore a topic of their interest early in the semester, especially as they engage in the individual conversations with a more advanced student (above, page 6).
+Students will have the opportunity to select and explore a topic of their interest early in the semester.
+They are encouraged to schedule an individual consultation with the professor and/or the Teaching Assistant.